UdacityLabs/Udacity/CloudArchitect/Course3/Project/README.md

 Create a resource group with name rg-devdata.

 **c) Deploy:** <br/>
-Deploy the files in Azure after providing the UniqueID value just as you did in the previous step.
+Deploy the files to rg-devdata resource group after providing the UniqueID value just as you did in the previous step.

 ------------------------------------------------------------------